The fifth title in the Dance Central series is exclusive to the Oculus platform, and it has never felt more natural—or just plain fun to play.

 The game was simple: follow the instructions of a cartoon dance coach in a packed night club for points while trying not to embarrass myself (too much) in the real world.
 What began as a series of slow steps and movements opened up into more intricate dance routines, all being lead by a virtual character that could just as easily have been a person standing right in front of me.

 Dance Central VR is not only the fifth title in the Dance Central IP; it’s also the fifth stab that Harmonix has taken at VR, following shortly behind Audica.
 By this point, the team has iterated and tested enough in VR to have a solid foundational understanding of meaningful VR presence, but they’ve truly capitalized upon it here.
+This is to say that gameplay in Dance Central VR feels responsive to your own movement, and it’s sometimes easy to forget that you’re in VR in the first place.

 When you first load into the game, you’re instantly greeted by a fellow clubber/potential dance instructor who asks you to pull your virtual cellphone off of your hip and set up a time to go dancing with them.
 The cellphone is both your main menu with which to access all of Dance Central VR‘s content, and it’s also your lifeline to other players, similar to the 3D smartwatch in Rec Room.